 Why do you write romance?

 I've always been a bit of a cock-eyed optimist.
-I love the "they lied happily ever after" ending (or at least "happy for now" ending).
+I love the "they lived happily ever after" ending (or at least "happy for now" ending).
 Even when all else goes wrong in the world, it's nice to think that lovers can find each other, fall in love, and have a wonderful life together.
 Romantic fiction has the best of all genres along with this inherent optimism that just can't be denied.

 How do you write?